My Dog Is Constantly Scratching and Biting Himself (Here’s Why)

 It can be alarming to see your dog constantly scratching and biting himself.
 This behavior is not only uncomfortable for your pet but can also indicate an underlying health problem that needs attention.

-We outline the common causes of constant scratching and biting in dogs, what you can do, and when to seek veterinary help.
+We outline the common causes of constant scratching and biting in dogs, what you can do.

 Excessive scratching and biting in dogs often point to skin irritation, allergies, or parasites.
 Dogs may develop these symptoms due to flea infestations, food sensitivities, environmental allergies, skin infections, or even stress-related behaviors.